kiskey/stremio-ai-search/README.md

 - "Comfort films for anxiety"
 - "Movies that feel like a warm hug"
 - "Films that will help process grief"
+- "Movies with unexpected emotional depth"
+- "Films that changed people's worldviews"

 ### Situational